- Location: Maryland

 You must confirm your age, name, and residency by providing the proper identification.

 To apply for a motorcycle license you will need to take a bevy of tests, fill out documents, and supply evidence of your age and that you reside in Maryland.
 Hence, this needs to be accomplished in person at a full-service MVA office.

-However, you do have other options, especially if you enroll in a Motorcycle Safety Program.
-These classes are offered at various locations throughout the state (usually at community colleges), and a couple of locations in Baltimore proper, including the MVA headquarters.
+However, you do have other options, especially if you enroll in a motorcycle safety course These classes are offered at various locations throughout the state (usually at community colleges).

 At the completion of the program, you are issued a certificate that essentially gives you a free pass through the MVA testing process.
 Present this at an MVA office and you will receive the license.